Macbeagle/census_data_explorer/README.md

 ### Prerequisites

-The application will install the necessary packages on run.
+The application will install the necessary packages when run.
-May require admin permission if not in user files to work.
+It may require admin permission if not in user files to work.

 ## Licence
-ABS census data is licenced under Creative Commons Attribution This application is licenced under the MIT licence - See the LICENCE.MD file for details.
+ABS census data is licenced under Creative Commons Attribution.\
+This application is licenced under the MIT licence - See the LICENCE.MD file for details.